-So what marijuana-infused recipes did readers click on the most in 2014?
-Here they are — our 10 most popular recipes of 2014, crafted by Oregon-based chef Laurie Wolf (with one exception, No. 10):
+So what marijuana-infused recipes do readers click on the most?
+Here they are, some of our 10 most popular recipes, crafted by Oregon-based chef Laurie Wolf (with one exception, No. 10):

 1. The best cannabutter in America: Follow the directions, and you will make the best butter your weed will allow.
 The truth is, however, the butter is just as good as the weed you make it with.
 Read more.

 2. An equally amazing canna-oil recipe: THC is released into the oil during the heating process, and the oils with a higher fat content absorb the most THC from the plant.
 Olive and coconut have higher fat content than canola.
 Read more.

 3. Some next-level pot brownies: Honestly, I was too high to know if anything hurt.
 Yikes.
 In addition to making these gooey and fudgy pot brownies, I made myself a bowl of penne pasta for dinner, sautéing grape tomatoes, scallions, baby shrimp and crushed red pepper in canna-olive oil.
 I think I remember that it was real good.
 Read more.